bilke/Craft-Docs/source/plugins/advanced/controllers.rst

     <a href="{{ actionUrl('cocktailRecipes/ingredients/saveIngredient', { id: 10}) }}">

-And then there’s ``Blocks.getActionUrl()`` for Javascript:
+And then there’s ``Craft.getActionUrl()`` for Javascript:

 .. code-block:: js

-    var url = Blocks.getActionUrl('cocktailRecipes/ingredients/saveIngredient', { id: 10 });
+    var url = Craft.getActionUrl('cocktailRecipes/ingredients/saveIngredient', { id: 10 });

+.. container:: tip

    **Note:** You’ll notice that action URLs begin with “actions/”.
 Don’t be tempted to skip these action URL functions and just type “actions/” yourself though, as that trigger segment is configurable.

 Allowing Anonymous Access to Actions